Finding Minimum Matching Cuts in $H$-free Graphs: Conclusion

-Also, the computational complexity of graphs of bounded maximum degree has been investigated for different variants of \mc.
-While \maxmc{} is known to be \NP-hard for graphs of maximum degree~$3$~\cite{LPR23b}, every graph with at least~$7$ vertices and maximum degree~$3$ has a matching cut.
-This leads to our second open problem.
+As a last problem, note that \maxmc{} is \NP-hard for graphs of maximum degree~$3$~(\cite{LPR24}), while every graph with at least~$7$ vertices and maximum degree~$3$ has a matching cut (\cite{Mo89}).
+It would thus be interesting to determine the complexity of \minmc{} on graphs of maximum degree~$3$.